IRS Forms

 Making estimated payments with Form 1041‑ES

-If the estate or trust will owe tax next year, set up quarterly estimates using Form 1041‑ES.
+If the estate or trust will owe tax next year, set up quarterly estimates using Form 1041‑ES (note that an estate is exempt from estimated tax for any tax year ending within 2 years of the decedent's date of death, per Pub 559).
 You can mail vouchers with checks or pay electronically through EFTPS or, if you are e‑filing, schedule estimates with EFW.
 The IRS page for 1041‑ES confirms those options.
 Put the due dates on your calendar and adjust as income and distributions change.

 My simple estimates routine